borisdj/sr-latn/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 Personal assessment currently is that Bitcoin has 51% chance of growing and expanding
 (in 2017 was 30% and in 2013 maybe 10% then).
 The longer it exists (15 years so far) the higher are chances of succeeding (Lindy effect).
-Like any investment it is a bet, just like any decision in life is.
+Like any investment it is a bet, as every decision in life is.
 For risky ones, invest only what you are able to lose.
-DYOR and make personal probability for each hypothetical scenario.
+DYOR and make your probability for each hypothetical scenario.

 Epilogue: Following months will be interesting to see how this plays out, stay tuned.
 For those eager to find out more and deep dive into it, last year post was a mini eBook: [(r)Evolution of Money](https://infopedia.io/revolution-of-money/)